oh2gxn/nip/README.md

 - sampling from a given model
 - some elementary command line tools

-Somebody used acronym PIN: probabilistic independence network (BN), so I named this NIP, and now dynamic NIP
+Somebody used acronym PIN: probabilistic independence network (BN), so I named this NIP

 Intended licence: GPLv2+...